-This information describes skills your baby is likely to develop between birth and 3 months.
+This information describes the skills your child is likely to develop between birth and 3 months of age.

 Movement and Physical Development

-- Can bring his or her hands to mouth or stomach
+- Brings his or her hands to mouth or stomach.

 Social-Emotional and Self-Help Skills